Skip to main content

 Text message scams may be automated (“robotexts”) or they may be from a real person.
 There are two main types to be aware of:

-You’ve won a (fantastic) prize and you need to redeem it.
+• You’ve won a (fantastic) prize and you need to redeem it.

-You need to confirm suspicious activity on your account.
+• You need to confirm suspicious activity on your account.

 When you click on the link, it may download malware (malicious software) to your phone.
 This potentially allows the scammer remote access to your phone, where they can send themselves money using a payment app already installed there.
 Clicking on the text message link may also take you to a spoofed website where you’ll be asked for personal details and/or a payment.

-One-time password: A one-time password text message scam involves a phone call from someone pretending to be from a familiar organization.
+One-time password (OTP) scam: A one-time password text message scam involves a phone call from someone pretending to be from a familiar organization.
 They may claim to be from your bank, your utility company, or even a government agency.
 The person or entity that's scamming you may say there’s a problem with your account—like an overdue bill payment—and then walks you through a process to “fix” the issue.
 They explain the process requires dual authentication, which is when a one-time passcode is sent to your phone.

 Once you give the scammer that code, they can take control of your account and access any information in that account.
-If they gain access to a digital payment platform you use regularly, like Zelle, Venmo, or PayPal, they can even complete payments without your permission.
+If they gain access to a digital payment platform you use regularly, like Zelle®, Venmo, or PayPal, they can even complete payments without your permission.
 Digital payment platforms don't always provide the same protections as credit cards.
 In some cases, it may be difficult to get a refund.

 What do text scams look like?

 Wondering how to identify a fake text message?
 Scammers generally offer you something you want to get a quick, reactive click on their link.
+They also prey on human emotions like fear, curiosity, and even loneliness.

 Text scam warnings signs to look out for: